 - 1.2 Redditch Borough Council's overall vision is "an enterprising community which is safe, clean and green" This statement accords with that vision in seeking to promote the licensing objectives set out in the Act, which are central to the regulatory regime created by the Act.
 These are: - Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime; - Ensuring that gambling is conducted in a fair and open way, and - Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 1.3 The Licensing Authority has produced this statement as required by Section 349 of the Gambling Act 2005 (referred to in this statement as "the Act") and having had regard to the Gambling Commission's formal guidance issued under Section 25 of the Act, the licensing objectives and to the views of those that the Licensing Authority have consulted.
 The Licensing Authority consulted widely upon this statement before finalising and publishing.
 The list of those persons and organisations consulted is appended.
-The consultation took place between July and September 2009 in line with HM Government Code of Practice on Consultation.
-A full list of comments made and considered by the Council is available at www.redditchbc.gov.uk.
-The policy was approved at a meeting of the Full Council on 14th December 2009.
-Should you have any comments with regards to this policy statement please send them via email or letter to: licensing@redditchbc.gov.uk
+The consultation took place between June and October 2012 in line with HM Government Code of Practice on Consultation.
+The policy was approved at a meeting of the Full Council on XXXXXXXXX.
+Should you have any comments with regards to this policy statement please send them via email or letter to: wrslicensing@worcsregservices.gov.uk.